stefaneg/yamrt/prod-packages/yamrt/README.md

 the build target is executed, which is prepublishOnly in the npm case.
 If neither is changed, nothing happens.

+The current implementation only works with git and npm.
+Future versions may extract the hash calculation and the repository publisher to configurable plugins.

 ## Install

 ```